 Some visitors want to share your content with their social media followers and connections.

 The Hartford is an insurance company.
-The company’s blog, Smallbiz Ahead, has a variety of categories that have little to do with insurance, including: Business Management; Managing Employees; and Marketing.
+The company’s blog, Smallbiz Ahead, has a variety of categories that have little or nothing to do with insurance, including: Business Management; Managing Employees; and Marketing.
 These topics are of value to The Hartford’s audience: small business owners and managers.

 The Hartford attracts their audience and then presents a sidebar call to action that has a Learn More button.
 Which leads to the last common mistake in our list:

 Excluding one or more calls to action

 It’s not difficult to find company blogs that do not include any sort of inline, sidebar or end of post call to action.
 If you’ve taken the right steps to attract visitors to your blog content, why not try to convert some of those visitors into sales leads?